Electronic Recording Machine, Accounting: Final prototype

 The final ERM computer contained more than a million feet (304,800 metres) of wiring, 8,000 vacuum tubes, 34,000 diodes, 5 input consoles with MICR readers, 2 magnetic memory drums, the check sorter, a high-speed printer, a power control panel, a maintenance board, 24 racks holding 1,500 electrical packages and 500 relay packages, and 12 magnetic tape drives for 2,400-foot (731-metre) tape reels.

 ERM weighed about 25 tons (22.7 tonnes), used more than 80 kW of power and required cooling by an air conditioning system.
 By 1955, the system was still in development, but BoA was anxious to announce the project.
 At the time, computers (still known as "electronic brains") were all the rage; if BoA could announce that they were using them, it would convey a sense of futuristic infallibility.
 In September 1955, BoA froze the design.

 By this point, no fewer than 24 companies had expressed interest in building the production machines, and General Electric won the competition.
-Among GE's team members was AI pioneer Joseph Weizenbaum.
+Among GE's team members was AI pioneer and early critic Joseph Weizenbaum.
 The company took the basic design, but decided it was time to move the tube-based system to a transistor-based one using core memory.
 This won SRI yet another contract, this time by GE, to study the commercial computer market and suggest how ERM machines could be sold into other markets.
 After the construction run, they also contracted them to dispose of the original machine.